weidagang/typing-js/README.md

 ##Overview

-Typing.js is a type checking and JSON schema validation library for Node.js.
-It's simple, intuitive and expressive.
+Typing.js is a simple, intuitive and expressive type checking and JSON schema validation library for Node.js.
 The type definition in typing.js looks pretty much like the class definition in static typing languages such as C++ and Java.

 ##1.
 Sample:
 ```Javascript